For Young Composers

 What do you say to musicians to get them to play the music that's in your head?
 Sounds Promising gives student composers hands-on experience interacting with performers.

-From April to June, each student composer receives three opportunities to workshop their piece with the young ensemble performing it.
-A Salastina musician will be on hand to coach both the young composer and the young ensemble through these readings and rehearsals.
+From April to June, each student composer receives three opportunities to workshop their piece with the ensemble performing it.
+Reena and Salastina musicians are on hand to coach both the young composer and the young performers through these readings and rehearsals.

 Public Performance and Professional Recording